 As far as buttons go the layout is fairly standard, with a second control dial right next to the mode dial for exposure adjustments like shutter speed or scrolling through menus.
 On the right side of the EVF, placed comfortably near the thumb-rest is the AF mode dial, which surrounds the AF/AE Lock button.
 The recessed video recording start/stop button is also placed next to the thumb-rest.
 The button is easy to press when you want, but the recessed design helps prevent accidental presses.

-Moving around to the sides of the GH4, we have the SD card door and 2.5mm remote terminal on the right side (as viewed from the rear), and the 3.5mm mic jack input, headphone jack, Micro HDMI (Type-D) and AV out ports on the left.
+Moving around to the sides of the GH4, we have the SD card door and 2.5mm remote terminal on the right side (as viewed from the rear), and the 3.5mm mic jack input, 3.5mm headphone jack, Micro HDMI (Type-D) and USB/AV out ports on the left.

-Lastly, along the bottom, the GH4 features a standard 1/4-20 thread tripod socket, connections for the battery grip accessory and new interface unit, and the locking lithium-ion battery compartment.
+Lastly, along the bottom, the GH4 features a standard 1/4-20 thread tripod socket, connections for the DMW-BGGH3 battery grip accessory and new DMW-YAGH interface unit, and the locking lithium-ion battery compartment.
 The battery life on the GH4 with the included Lithium-ion rechargeable battery pack is CIPA-rated to 500 shots per charge, and can be doubled with a second battery installed in the optional battery grip.